JSCRIPT300-Spring2016/Final_Project/README.md

 *include your proposal in this README after this line:*

-Project Concept: A pizza locator using google maps.
+Project Concept: A pizza locator using google maps and geolocation.
 Possibly with a rating feature.